A Framework for ETH-Tight Algorithms and Lower Bounds in Geometric Intersection Graphs: The algorithmic framework

 We present several applications for our framework, resulting in $2^{O(n^{1-1/d})}$ algorithms for various problems.
-In addition to the \textsc{Independent Set} algorithm for fat objects based on our separator, we also give a robust algorithm for similarly sized fat objects.
-This adds robustness compared to the state of the art~\cite{MarxS14}.
+In addition to the \textsc{Independent Set} algorithm for fat objects based on our separator, we also give a representation-agnostic algorithm for similarly sized fat objects.
+In contrast, the state of the art algorithm~\cite{MarxS14} requires the geometric representation as input.
 In the rest of the applications, our algorithms work on intersection graphs of $d$-dimensional similarly sized fat objects; this is usually a larger graph class than what has been studied.
-We have non-robust algorithms for \textsc{Hamiltonian Path} and \textsc{Hamiltonian Cycle}; this is a simple generalization from the algorithm for unit disks that has been known before~\cite{FominLPSZ17,ciac-hamiltonian}.
-For \textsc{Feedback Vertex Set}, we give a robust algorithm with the same running time improvement, over a non-robust algorithm that works in $2$-dimensional unit disk graphs~\cite{FominLPSZ17}.
-For \textsc{$r$-Dominating Set}, we give a robust algorithm for $d\ge 2$, which is the first subexponential algorithm in dimension $d\ge 3$, and the first robust subexponential for $d=2$~\cite{MarxP15}.
+We have representation-dependent algorithms for \textsc{Hamiltonian Path} and \textsc{Hamiltonian Cycle}; this is a simple generalization from the algorithm for unit disks that has been known before~\cite{FominLPSZ17,ciac-hamiltonian}.
+For \textsc{Feedback Vertex Set}, we give a representation-agnostic algorithm with the same running time improvement, over a representation-dependent algorithm that works in $2$-dimensional unit disk graphs~\cite{FominLPSZ17}.
+For \textsc{$r$-Dominating Set}, we give a representation-agnostic algorithm for $d\ge 2$, which is the first subexponential algorithm in dimension $d\ge 3$, and the first representation-agnostic subexponential for $d=2$~\cite{MarxP15}.
 (The algorithm in~\cite{MarxP15} is for \textsc{Dominating Set} in unit disk graphs.)
-Finally, we give robust algorithms for \textsc{Steiner Tree, $r$-Dominating Set, Connected Vertex Cover, Connected Feedback Vertex Set} and \textsc{Connected Dominating Set}, which are -- to our knowledge -- also the first subexponential algorithms in geometric intersection graphs for these problems.
+Finally, we give representation-agnostic algorithms for \textsc{Steiner Tree, $r$-Dominating Set, Connected Vertex Cover, Connected Feedback Vertex Set} and \textsc{Connected Dominating Set}, which are -- to our knowledge -- also the first subexponential algorithms in geometric intersection graphs for these problems.

-In the following, we let $t$ refer to a node of the tree decomposition $T$, let $X_t$ denote the set of vertices in the bag associated with $t$, and let $G[t]$ denote the subgraph of $G$ induced by the vertices appearing in bags in the subtree of $T$ rooted at $t$.
+In the following, we let $t$ refer to a node of the tree decomposition $T$, let $\sig(t)$ denote the set of vertices in the bag associated with $t$, and let $G[t]$ denote the subgraph of $G$ induced by the vertices appearing in bags in the subtree of $T$ rooted at $t$.
 We fix our weight function to be $\gamma(k)=\log(k+1)$.